 The ‘Global Citizenship’ research area explores core questions of democracy by studying how states determine (and should determine) who their citizens are and who can participate in elections.
 It analyses the variety of citizenship laws and policies in a globalised world, where national perspectives no longer suffice to explain the transformations of membership, and explores the legal regimes that govern the institution of citizenship at national, supranational and global levels.

 GLOBALCIT participates also in externally funded projects on citizenship and electoral rights.
-Currently, these include the FAIR EU (Fostering Awareness Inclusion and Recognition) project and the EU-CITZEN Network funded by the European Commission.
+Currently, GLOBALCIT is a member of the EU-CITZEN Network funded by the European Commission.

 Global Citizenship Governance (GCG) advances the establishment of a new subfield in public international law, International Citizenship Law (ICIL), which would govern nationality law.
 GCG asks a critical and timely question: What should be the international norms and structure in setting up requirements for naturalisation and, more broadly, for granting citizenship?
 It examines the theoretical foundations and the justifications for the establishment of ICIL, analyses the normative implications derived from an-ICIL approach for future citizenship policy development, and explores the interrelationship between ICIL and constitutional identity.
 In addition, within its CitTech Project, GCG discusses the challenges and opportunities that emerging technologies pose to existing theories and practices of citizenship.
 How can technology remodel citizenship in all of its dimensions — status, rights, identity, participation — bring about new citizenship regimes, and redefine the demos?

 GCG is directed by Liav Orgad and funded by the European Research Council.
 It is jointly hosted by the European University Institute and the WZB Berlin Social Science Center.